Skip navigation

 Lowering cholesterol and triglycerides can help protect you from heart disease, heart attack, and stroke.

-Statins are thought to be the best drugs to use for people who need medicines to lower their cholesterol.
+Statins are thought to be the best medicines to use for people who need medicines to lower their cholesterol.

 Some fibrates may be prescribed along with statins to help lower cholesterol.
 However, some studies show that using certain fibrates along with statins may not help reduce the risk of heart attack or stroke more than using statins alone.